Learning from Comparisons and Choices: Learning MNL Model from Pairwise Comparisons under Graph Sampling

-with probability at least $1-2/(2d)^{3}$ and $\sigma= \max\{(d_2-G)/d_1, 1\}$. \end{coro} The second term in the maximization is an artifact of the weakness of current analysis technique and does not reflect the actual error.
-This is confirmed in our simulation results on graphs with very small spectral gap in Figures \ref{fig:graph_errorVn}.(b), (d), and (f), where the error in $L$-norm does not decrease with spectral gap of $L$ as the line graph has a much smaller spectral gap compared to a complete graph, for example.
-In fact, for special $\Theta^*$ in Figure \ref{fig:graph_errorVn}.(d) it is the other way, which we do not have a theoretical explanation for.
+with probability at least $1-2/(d_1+d_2)^{3}$ and $\sigma= \max\{(d_2-G)/d_1, 1\}$. \end{corollary} The second term in the maximization is an artifact of the weakness of current analysis technique and does not reflect the actual error.
+This is confirmed in our simulation results on graphs with very small spectral gap in Figures \ref{fig:graph_errorVn}.(b), (d), and (f), where the error in Laplacian-induced norm error does not decrease with spectral gap of $L$ as the line graph has a much smaller spectral gap compared to a complete graph, for example.
+In fact, for a special $\Theta^*$ in Figure \ref{fig:graph_errorVn}.(d) it is the other way, for which we do not have a theoretical explanation.

 The number of entries in $\Theta^*$ is $d_1d_2$ and we want to rescale the Frobenius norm error appropriately by $1/\sqrt{d_1d_2}$.
-As a typical scaling of $L^{1/2}$ is $1/\sqrt{d_2}$ in spectral norm, we only need to rescale the $L$-norm error by $1/\sqrt{d_1}$ in the left-hand side of the above bound.
-For a rank-$r$ $\Theta^*$, the degrees of freedom in describing it is $r(d_1+d_2)-r^2=O(r(d_1+d_2))$.
+As a typical scaling of $L^{1/2}$ is $1/\sqrt{d_2}$ in spectral norm, we only need to rescale the Laplacian-induced norm error by $1/\sqrt{d_1}$ in the left-hand side of the above bound.
+For a rank-$r$ $\Theta^*$, the number of degrees of freedom in describing it is $r(d_1+d_2)-r^2=O(r(d_1+d_2))$.
 The above theorem shows that the total number of samples $n$ needs to scale as $O(r(d_1+d_2)\log d)$ in order to achieve an arbitrarily small error.
 This is only a poly-logarithmic factor larger than the degrees of freedom.
-In Section \ref{sec:graph_info_lb} we provide a lower bound that matches the upper bound up to a logarithmic factor.
+In Section \ref{sec:graph_info_lb} we make this comparison precise by providing a lower bound that matches the upper bound up to a logarithmic factor.

+The upper-bound constraint in Theorem \ref{thm:graph_ub} on the number of samples $n$ can be met for large enough $d_1$ and $d_2$.
+For simplicity, assume that $d_1=d_2=d$ and $r$ is a constant.
+Since $\sigma_{\min}(L) = O(1/d_2)$, the upper-bound on $n$ becomes $O(\max\{d^2, d^{4/3}\})$.
+For large enough $d$, the upper bound on the RHS of Eq. \eqref{eq:main_ub} can be made arbitrarily small with $n$ only scaling as $O(r\,d)$.
+This is significantly smaller than the upper-bound of $O(d^2)$ on $n$.
+Further, in the experiments in Section \ref{sec:graph_expts}, we show that $n$ has no practical upper-bound constraint since the error decreases at the same rate as predicted, for arbitrarily large values of $n$.
+This constraint may not be necessary and might be a by-product of the proof techniques.